tristanparry/Switcher/README.md

 >
 ----------------------------------------------------------------------------------------------------------------------------------

-$WITCHEЯ -- Developed by Tristan Parry, 2021
+SWITCHEЯ -- Developed by Tristan Parry, 2021